Mistake #3 is frustrating

 # Systems refer to steps that become muscle memory for you.

 You don’t have to innovate or think when it comes to systems — they are meant to be like a recipe — just follow it sincerely to end up with a nice dish.

 Please don’t get bogged down and overwhelmed with the word “funnel” “sales funnels” and all other funnels you hear on the web.

 A funnel simply means a ladder of services.

-Your job is to take your customer from the ground floor to the top most floor.
+Your job is to take your customers from the ground floor to the topmost floor.
 Don’t leave them in the middle of the staircase!

 They will give you exactly what you ordered, nothing more or less.